elena-krismer/Project_FASTQtrimmer/Report/Report.md

 # Project

 To do/think of/ not forget?
-- which time to we use when writting the theory future, present, conjunktiv; will be filter, should,... i am confused lol 'has to be adjusted to the ohred scle/will be adjust/must be adjusted/is adjusted????
+- which time to we use when writting the theory future, present, conjunktiv; will be filter, should,... i am confused lol 'has to be adjusted to the ohred scle/will be adjust/must be adjusted/is adjusted???? ***After asking my metegnomics project friends and my mexican profrssor( no native reference lol) they said if is like a process is bettter present.
+I changed some lines there**
-- yesterday was a merge conflict - we have to write the program design in pseudocode - i have added the pseudocode from yesterday, peter mentioned last time we shouldnt but the raw code in the report
+- yesterday was a merge conflict - we have to write the program design in pseudocode - i have added the pseudocode from yesterday, peter mentioned last time we shouldnt but the raw code in the report ***should we remove the gray code?** I think we can keep it because is very useful

 -yesterday I run the program with the peter file and I got a problem with the quality.
 I used another file I tested with the two programs and it runs (using another file) so I added into the directory, I''l move to the correct directory test